Timely Warnings & Safety Bulletins

 Q: What determines the issuance of a timely warning?

-A: Whether CSUMB issues a timely warning must be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the timing the report was originally made.
+A: Whether CSUMB issues a timely warning must be decided on a case-by-case basis in light of all the facts surrounding a criminal incident(s), including many different factors, including but not limited to the nature/circumstances of the criminal incident(s), the continuing danger to the campus community and the timing the report was originally made.
+(See CSU Executive Order 1107 for more detailed information.)

 Q: I want to know more.
 Why are the details not as descriptive as I would have hoped?

 A: The Clery Act regulations do not specify what information should be included in a timely warning.
-However, because the intent of the warning is to enable members of the campus community to protect themselves, the warning should include all information that would promote safety and that would aid in the prevention of similar crimes.
-Still, according to CSU Executive Order 1107, timely warnings must withhold the names and other personally identifiable information of the victim.
+However, because the intent of a timely warning is to enable members of the campus community to protect themselves, it should include all information that would promote safety and aid in the prevention of similar criminal incidents.
+Still, by CSU Executive Order 1107, timely warnings must withhold the names and other personally identifiable information of the victim.
 Timely Warnings must also withhold confidential information and should not include any information that may compromise law enforcement efforts.

 Public safety bulletins